Skip to main content

 Replay Mode lets you watch historical F1 sessions with full Home Assistant integration.
 When you play back a recorded race or qualifying from F1 TV or another service, your automations and dashboards can follow the session in a way that is much closer to a live broadcast.

 Your lights can react to a red flag.
 Your dashboard can show live timing.
 Race Control messages can still drive notifications while you watch the session later.
+Likely on-track incident detection can also follow replayed sessions, so incident notifications and the On-track Incident binary sensors can behave like they do during live timing.
+If the replay includes Track Map data, incident events can include the same optional location summary used during live sessions.

 Watching it later?
 Keep your dashboard spoiler-free